whg-training/statistics-course/2_Statistical_modelling_I:Introduction/practicals/glycophorin_cnvs/glycophorin_cnv_warmup.md

 ```

 This is not all that edifying but a few features are evident.
 Clearly samples vary in coverage (some rows are more red
-than othgers).
-Also, some sites seem to have more coverage than others (some columns have more coverage than others).
+than others).
+Also, some sites seem to have more coverage than others (some columns are more red).
+Also some sites have
-Also some sites have missing data!
-The reason for this is that the region contains paralogous gene copies which make
+missing data!
+(White columns).
+The reason for this is that the region contains paralogous gene copies which make read
-read mapping difficult - we have excluded bins where mappability was poor.
+mapping difficult - we have excluded bins where mappability was poor.

-If you stare hard between bins 300-400, you'll see some samples seem to have something going on (long bands of more
+If you stare hard between bins 300-400, you may start to see some samples seem to have something going on (long
-yellow or more red).
-This is actually the signal we want to extract, and to do that we need a model.
+horizontal bands of more yellow or more red).
+This is the signal we want to extract.
+There are a few ways we could try this - for example, a dimension reduction method, like PCA, might work.
+Feel free to try that!
+Here we are going to explore a modelling approach.

 ## Using an empirical model to handle variation in the data